metabrainz/critiquebrainz/docs/intro.rst

 Next, initialize the CritiqueBrainz database::

-   $ ./develop.sh run --rm critiquebrainz python3 manage.py init_db --skip-create-db
+   $ ./develop.sh run --rm critiquebrainz python3 manage.py init_db

 You will also need to run some commands to build the static assets (javascript and css files) for the first run::